Product Vision Statement

 I often observed people talking differently of a same product.
 As if the vision was not really shared, written somehow.
 So I designed this workshop, used and resused it to:

-Align people on a common the vision
+align people on a common the vision

-Extract the essence of the value of the product, service, or company
+extract the essence of the value of the product, service, or company

-Describe the value of the product, service, or company in one short sentence
+describ the value of the product, service, or company in one short sentence

 When you should use it